ferxinii/cluster-finder/README.md

 # Cluster finder 🔍
-A cluster is defined as a subset of points where the distance between two neighboring points is less than a given threshold.
+In this context, a cluster is defined as a subset of points where the distance between two neighboring points is less than a given threshold.

 **INPUT:**
 - *points*: Set of N points in 3D space.
 NX3 array.